saraicarus/genomeup_doc/source/getting_started.rst

 Start a new analysis
 ~~~~~~~~~~~~~~~~~~~~
-The user can begin a new analysis by clicking on the "Start a new analysis" button, in which a new sample can be uploaded (.vcf format) and, moreover, can be added other details about the subject.
+The user can begin a new analysis by clicking on the "Start a new analysis" button, in which a new sample can be uploaded (.vcf or .gz format) and, moreover, can be added other details about the subject.

 .. image :: /_static/start_new_analysis.jpg